Analytic theory of multicavity klystron: Introduction

 The subject our work here is the construction of an analytic theory of multicavity klystrons operating in the voltage amplification mode associated with the maximal gain.
 This theory features in particular exact formulas for the MCK instability frequencies, its dispersion relations and optimal values of the MCK parameters providing for maximal gain.

 The paper organized as follows.
 In Section \ref{sec:twt-mod} we concisely review our prior work on the analytic theory of traveling wave tubes (TWT) for its significant elements are utilized for the construction of the analytic theory of MCK's.
 In Section \ref{sec:mck-mod} we introduce the Lagrangian of the MCK system featuring a periodic array of cavity resonators and derive the corresponding Euler-Lagrange evolution equations.
-We show there also that the equations have the Hamiltonian structure and develop all elements of the Floquet theory including the MCK monodromy matrix.
+This Lagrangian has a term that integrates into it the space-charge effects including the so-called debunching (electron-to-electron repulsion).
+We show also in this section that the Euler-Lagrange equations have the Hamiltonian structure and develop all elements of the Floquet theory including the MCK monodromy matrix and its Floquet multipliers.
 In Section \ref{sec:floqmul} we derive formulas for the Floquet multipliers that provide a basis for the evaluation of the MCK dispersion relations.
 In Section \ref{sec:instfreq} we introduce and study the MCK instability parameter that determines the region of instability frequencies.
 In Section \ref{sec:gain-freq} we derive formulas for the gain as a function of frequency and its maximal value.
 In Section \ref{sec:typ} we evaluate typical values of the MCK gain and its significant parameters.
 In Section \ref{sec:disp} we derive explicit formulas for the MCK dispersion relations.
 In Section \ref{sec:epd} we find the exceptional points of degeneracy of the MCK dispersion relations and study their properties.
 In Section \ref{sec:lagvar} we construct the Lagrangian variational framework for the MCK system.
 In Appendices we provide information on a number of mathematical subjects relevant to the construction of the analytic theory of MCK's.

 While quoting monographs we identify the relevant sections as follows.
 Reference {[}X,Y{]} refers to Section/Chapter ``Y'' of monograph (article) ``X'', whereas {[}X, p.
 Y{]} refers to page ``Y'' of monograph (article) ``X''.
 For instance, reference {[}2, VI.3{]} refers to monograph {[}2{]}, Section VI.3; reference {[}2, p.
 131{]} refers to page 131 of monograph {[}2{]}.